 Paul Shadbolt – Lecturer & Educator

 Reciprocity is the word that springs to mind when I think about my role as a lecturer and educator.
-I’m very excited and grateful to be a part-time lecturer at both Unitec Institute of Technology, and at Whitecliffe College of Art and Design.
+I’m very excited and grateful to be a lecturer at AUT, Unitec Institute of Technology, and Whitecliffe College of Art and Design.

 As a freelance designer, I have always been interested in ways that I can achieve a greater involvement with the local design community, and so to teach is a fantastic opportunity to be involved, and to give back to the design community.

 I love working with students.
-They challenge me and I endeavour to give them advice and skills that are industry relevant, and that will help to secure lasting employment in the design industry.
+They challenge me and I endeavour to give them advice and skills that are industry-relevant, and that will help to secure lasting employment in the design industry.